British and Irish Literary Studies

 Irish, British, and World Literature; Genre (fiction, drama); Critical Race Studies

-Sarah L. Townsend (PhD University of California, Berkeley; BA, University of Michigan) is a scholar of modern and contemporary Irish literature with additional research interests in British modernism and contemporary Anglophone literature.
-Her work centers on issues of postcolonial nationhood, literary and cultural development, and globalization.
-Her published and forthcoming essays appear in New Literary History, the Journal of Modern Literature, the Journal of Commonwealth Literature, and edited collections on animal studies and migrant communities in Ireland.
-She is currently completing her first monograph, which examines Irish literature's radical transformation of discourses of Bildung in the twentieth and twenty-first centuries.
+Sarah L. Townsend (Ph.D.
+University of California, Berkeley; B.A.
+University of Michigan) is a scholar of modern and contemporary Irish fiction and drama with a secondary emphasis in 20th and 21st-century British and Anglophone literature.
+Her research explores the relationship between globalization and literary form, focusing on topics including genre evolution, world literary circulation, immigration and emigration, and critical race studies.
+Her published and forthcoming scholarship appears in New Literary History, Journal of Modern Literature, Journal of Commonwealth Literature, and edited collections from Palgrave and Cambridge, Cork, and Edinburgh University Presses.
+She is currently completing a monograph on modern Irish drama’s radical transformation of the Bildungsroman.